microsoft/pxt/docs/blog.md

 December 19th, 2019 by [Pelikhan](https://github.com/pelikhan)

-The latest episode of our GitHub intergration - streamlining the hosting of code in GitHub inside of MakeCode!
+The latest episode of our GitHub integration - streamlining the hosting of code in GitHub inside of MakeCode!
 **[Continue reading this blog post](/blog/makecode-with-github)**